 NEWPORT – SAG HARBOR

-Enjoy this yacht charter itinerary from Newport visiting ports such as Sag Harbor and Block Island.
+Enjoy this yacht charter itinerary from Newport, RI on a private yacht charter visiting ports such as Sag Harbor and Block Island.
 But first, visit Newport before sailing away.
 From 1851 to 1983, the USA retained yachting’s prestigious America’s Cup.
 The most famous races took place off Newport, where sailing is the No. 1 sport.
 The Museum of Yachting (Fort Adams State Park) tells the tale, while the International Yacht Restoration School (449 Thames Street) continues the tradition.
 Newport’s naval connection includes the Naval War College, whose museum focuses on naval strategy.
-After seeing all that Newport has to offer, cruise out of Newport Harbor on this great yacht charter itinerary.
+After seeing all that Newport has to offer, cruise out of Newport Harbor on this great crewed yacht charter itinerary.

 The quiet charm of Stonington, Connecticut belies its working fishing fleet, let alone the two moments in history when the locals repulsed the British Navy: during the Revolution and the War of 1812.
 See the cannonballs commemorating the feat on Cannon Square.
 The Old Lighthouse Museum is in the state’s first (1823) lighthouse.
 From its’ tower you can see three states: Fisher’s Island, New York; Rhode Island to the east; and Connecticut, as well as views across Long Island Sound.